teal-language/tl/docs/tutorial.md

 ## Local variables

 Variables in Teal have types.
-So, when you declare a variable with the `local` keyword, tl needs some way to know what type to assign to that variable.
+So, when you declare a variable with the `local` keyword, Teal needs some way to know what type to assign to that variable.
 For this reason, it is not valid in Teal to declare a variable with no type at all like this: